axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-30-nudge-summary.md

 	* We pick up cues from our environment (on what is (seemingly) deemed best to do) (social influence)
 	* We do not want to face the disapproval of others (peer pressure)
 	* **Leverage conformity with (imposed) self-image / Imposed self-confomity**: "Are you ok?
 You're never late!" ("Oh, that's true, I'm the kind of person who's never late...")
+	- Belgian busses: "96 of 100 people let others step out before they step in.
+It's almost perfect."
 * **Leverage identity conscience** For example, the "Proud to be Texan" / "Don't mess with Texas" anti-littering campaign
 	* Combining identity conscience and social influence: "Montanans always wear masks"
 * <a name="^create-clubs"></a>**Create clubs.** Agree on measures to take together and on "in-group" privileges, in order to tackle problems that need global synchronized action (e.g. climate change).